A conjecture on a tight norm inequality in the finite-dimensional l_p: Formulation of the problem

 \section{Formulation of the problem}

 Quantum information theory suggests a variety of optimization problems most of which are hard to solve analytically.
 For problems such as computation of the quantum channel capacity or accessible information the mathematical difficulty is finding a global maximum of a convex function.
-A single general fact is that the solution should be sought among the extreme points of a convex set.
-No general approach exists to such problems and one should find an individual key in each special case.
-An example is the solution of the Gaussian optimizers conjecture for the classical capacity of bosonic Gaussian channels \cite{ghg} (other cases will be given in the concluding section).
 The problem considered in the present note arose in connection with the computation of accessible information for the ensemble of \textquotedblleft quantum pyramid\textquotedblright\ (see \cite {eng}) in \cite{ahut}.
 However it can be naturally formulated as optimization problem in $d$-dimensional Banach space $l_{p}$ without any reference to quantum information science.

 Let $d\geq 3$ (the case $d=2$ is trivial) and consider the $(d-1)-$ dimensional hyperplane

 \textit{We conjecture the following tight inequalities: For }$\alpha \geq 1$ \textit{\ }

 \textit{For }$0<\alpha <1$\textit{\ }